Resolution case study - replacement mattresses

 You can listen to this an audio version of this content

-We offer an independent and impartial resolution service for landlords, agents and tenants who are unable to agree on how to distribute the deposit when the tenancy ends.
+We offer an independent and impartial resolution service for landlords, agents and tenants who are unable to reach agreement on distributing the deposit when the tenancy ends.

-Each month we look at a recent case and break it down, so you can understand our approach to adjudication.
-This month, our Head of Dispute Resolution, Suzy Hershman, reviews a recent case involving replacement mattresses and fair wear and tear.
+We look at a recent case and break it down, so you can understand our approach to resolution.
+This month, our Resolution Department Lead, Suzy Hershman, reviews a recent case involving replacement mattresses and fair wear and tear.

 Deposit details